section/module-build-assets/README.md

-# Run custom workload at the edge
+# Deploy a Containerized Workload at the Edge

 The repository gives a starting point on how to build modules to run on Section's Edge Compute network.